hydrusnetwork/hydrus/docs/advanced_parents.md

 Let's assume you want to search bunch of 'creator' tags on the PTR.
 What you will do is:

 *   Create a new 'local tag domain' in `services->edit` called 'my parent favourites'.
 This will hold our subjective parents without uploading anything to the PTR.
-*   Go to _tags->manage where tag siblings and parents apply_ and add 'my parent favourites' as the top priority for parents, leaving 'PTR' as second priority.
+*   Go to `tags->advanced->manage where tag siblings and parents apply` and add 'my parent favourites' as the top priority for parents, leaving 'PTR' as second priority.
-*   Under _tags->manage tag parents_, on your 'my parent favourites' service, add:
+*   Under `tags->parents`, on your 'my parent favourites' service, add:

     *   `creator:aaa->favourite:aesthetic art`
     *   `creator:bbb->favourite:aesthetic art`